Hendrixer/fullstack-app-v2/README.md

 COOKIE_NAME=""
 ```

+You'll need to migrate your DB using prisma
+`npx prisma migrate dev`

-Now install deps and start the server
+Now install deps and start the server.

 ```bash
 npm run dev